-Career Objective: Executive I.T.
-Management, with a focus on strategy-driven execution and results while building a strong team in an environment of excellence, innovation, and good governance.
+Business Transformation Leadership: Taking teams to new levels of productivity through technical, corporate, and cultural transformation.
+Executive I.T.
+Management, with a focus on strategy-driven execution and delivering results while building a strong, loyal team in an environment of excellence, innovation, and good governance.

-Profile: Senior I.T.
-Professional with 20 years experience in I.T. including more than 10 years of leadership roles in a variety of environments including retail, financial services, manufacturing, professional services, and entrepreneurial startup.
-Managerial and hands-on expertise in technology; business strategy and operations; and business partner, vendor and customer relations.
-Strong communications skills one-to-one, in working groups, and making presentations to large audiences.
+Profile: Dean Mackie has over 25 years’ experience including more than 15 years of leadership roles in a variety of environments comprising mining, supply chain, retail, financial services, manufacturing, professional services, and technology vendors.
+He has managerial and hands-on expertise in technology; business strategy and operations; and business partner, vendor, government, and customer relations.
+Strong communications skills one-to-one, in working groups, and public speaking for large audiences.

 Key strengths include: